 - Along with his equally-sized arsenal in his hat, this is Secret Squirrel's schtick.
 He has a device for pretty much any situation but has problems either getting it out in time or finding it among other gadgets.
 His storage of objects inside his trench coat comes up as the focus of an episode of Harvey Birdman, Attorney at Law when Secret gets mistakenly accused of flashing people and turns to Harvey for legal backup.

 - Ever wondered why the trenchcoat is called a trenchcoat?
-Because they were first produced for British officers in World War I. These greatcoats were, in fact, tailored exactly for this trope's sake (other than keeping the wearer warm and dry in the trenches).
+Because they were first produced for British officers in World War I. These greatcoats were, in fact, tailored exactly for this trope's sake (though they also kept the wearer warm and dry in the trenches).
 You could stuff the pockets and fit the belt with hand grenades, maps and casings, ammo cartridges, swords, walking sticks, and much more.
 Plus, the coat made it easier to shoulder rifles and similar things.